YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 ~~~~~~~~~~~

 The ``selector`` addon maps contexts to selectors and then returns
 a priority-ordered list (POSL) of selectors.

-Developers can implement their custom implementation
-to override the built-in ``selector`` addon.
+**Who might want to customize their own version of the addon?**

+Developers wanting to use heir own algorithm for creating the POSL or refine the mapping of contexts to selector.

 .. _selector-reqs:

 Requirements
 ~~~~~~~~~~~~

-Because this is used directly by the the resource store, all implementations need to provide the following method:
+Because the ``selector`` addon is used directly by the the resource store, all implementations need to provide the following method:

 ``getListFromContext(ctx)``